keithalewis/math/ums.md

 Fischer Black, Myron Scholes [@BlaSch1973], and Robert C. Merton III [@Mer1973], invented a Nobel Prize winning theory showing how to value options by dynamically trading a bond and a stock.

-This note suggests improvements to Stephen Ross's paper "A Simple Approach to the Valuation of Risky Streams" [@Ros1978].
-Ross expanded on the Nobel Prize winning theory developed by Fischer Black, Myron Scholes [@BlaSch1973], and Robert C. Merton [@Mer1973], which originally focused on valuing options through dynamic trading of a bond and a stock.
-Ross greatly expanded this by showing how to value derivatives using any collection of instruments.
+Stephen Ross's paper "A Simple
+Approach to the Valuation of Risky Streams" [@Ros1978] extended the B-S/M theory by showing how to value derivatives using any collection of instruments.
+He used the Hahn-Banach theorem to show

+> _If there are no arbitrage opportunities in the capital markets, then there exists a (not generally unique) valuation operator, $L$_.

-We place cash flows on equal footing with prices and show trading strategies create synthetic market instruments.
+This note suggests an improvement by placing cash flows on equal footing with prices and show trading strategies create synthetic market instruments.
 If a perfect hedge exists, it is determined by the Fréchet derivative of the option value with respect to price.
 The Simple Unified Model assumes every hedge has only a finite number of trades, as is the